brianom95/brianom95.github.io/_posts/2022-06-24-shannon-source-to-sea.md

 Headwinds made this another 10hr day with essentially no breaks.
 I had a lot of aches and pains, particularly in my lower back, as well as over ten blisters on my hands.
 The river widened a lot so I was tactical with my cornering.
 Or at least I was whenever overly aggressive swans didn't force me out wide!

 I was filtering water directly from the river but suspect by now I hadn't been drinking enough (getting out to pee was very inconvenient).
 I did eat plenty, but this day required lots of music and podcasts to grind through.
-It was a beautiful moment when I reached Portumna and entered Lough Derg; Ireland's 2nd biggest lake.
+It was a beautiful moment when I reached Portumna and entered Lough Derg; Ireland's 2nd largest lake.
 Gloomy and overcast again, but thankfully calm.

 I kept crossings short, jumping between the cover of headlands and islands.
 The longest crossing was an unavoidable 6km stretch.
 As I approached it there was a strong headwind so I estimated 1hr 20mins.
 Skies had cleared a little with sun poking through so it looked perfect to tackle it.

 You're never more alone than during these long crossings.
-As I approached halfway across it I thought someone had it out for me.
+As I approached halfway across I thought someone had it out for me.
 The skies darkened to near pitch black, the wind picked up and torrential rain pelted me.
-Then a bright flash.
+Then a flash.

 An otherwise flat lake, just me and the two meter conductive paddle in my hands.
 I counted 21 seconds before the thunder banged.
 The next only 15 seconds.
 The third struck just west of the lake.
 The sky was rumbling and taunting.
 I kept myself and the paddle as low as possible for the toughest effort of the trip.
 After several more stressful flashes of lightning, the storm finally moved away.